cmayron/Legal-Calculus/README.md

 - Responsible AI principles (human supremacy)
 - The Strategist + Copilot interaction (emergence)

-LCES was not designed.
+LCES™ was not designed.

 It was discovered.

-LCES assumes an attested, non‑subvertible substrate as a foundational precondition for constitutional governance.
-Hardware enforces impossibility; LCES enforces admissibility.
-This layered model—silicon enforcing physical boundaries and LCES enforcing procedural boundaries—was discoverable only in an environment where substrate integrity, cryptographic attestation, and multi‑layered authority surfaces could converge.
+LCES™ assumes an attested, non‑subvertible substrate as a foundational precondition for constitutional governance.
+Hardware enforces impossibility; LCES™ enforces admissibility.
+This layered model—silicon enforcing physical boundaries and LCES™ enforcing procedural boundaries—was discoverable only in an environment where substrate integrity, cryptographic attestation, and multi‑layered authority surfaces could converge.